elpato-dev/OSINT-compass/extension_guide.md

 https://<apiurl>/<name of your endpoint>?<query param>=<value of param>&apikey=<your api key>
 ```

+Note: For the email and domain functionality (and any other future functionality that uses that simple card style) adding new sources is very easy.
+Since the UI already dynamically adds all the JSON objects from the sources list, you can just query your source in the python script that gets the data.
+Then you only need to add it tho the sources list as explained above and the UI will display it in that defined card format.

 ## Creation of simple cards

 When the frontend application is receiving a JSOn input like shown above it has the ability to loop through all the JSON objects in the sources list.